Get ready, because your new favourite series is about to sashay its way into your life.

 US streaming service Hulu has revealed that its picked up the rights to a new comedy-drama series based on RuPaul's rise to fame in '80s New York, and we can practically smell the sass and sequins from here already.

-Provisionally titled Queen, the upcoming series will be a fictional re-imagining of Ru’s ascent from club kid to international Supermodel of the World, and is being produced by Star Trek director and Lost creator JJ Abrams.
+, the upcoming series will be a fictional re-imagining of Ru's ascent from club kid to international Supermodel of the World, and is being produced by Star Trek

 "No grim storyline about white guys sniffing white powder.
 It’s the Yellow Brick Road.
 Wanting to go to six different clubs every night."